Teresa Sterne: Performance career

 Sterne began performing at the age of eleven and made her professional debut at twelve when she performed Grieg's Piano Concerto with the NBC Symphony Orchestra at Madison Square Garden.
 The following year she performed Tchaikovsky's Piano Concerto No. 1 with the New York Philharmonic at Lewisohn Stadium in Harlem in front of nearly 6,000 people.
 The New York Times said of her performance, "Although several critics noted that the 13-year-old Ms. Sterne lacked the strength to fully handle the work's thundering octave passages, they uniformly praised her temperament, singing tone and impressive technique."

 Sterne went on to perform many well known works.
 By the time she was fourteen, she had performed Bach's "Italian" Concerto and Mozart's Piano Concerto No. 20 to much acclaim.
 At sixteen, she gave a full recital at the Brooklyn Museum, where she performed Liszt's Hungarian Rhapsody No. 13, as well as works by Bach-von Bülow, Medtner, Debussy, Chopin and Beethoven.
 She again performed Rachmaninoff's Second Piano Concerto with the New York Philharmonic at Lewisohn Stadium at the age of 19.

 Transition away from performing

-In her early twenties, Sterne's family began having money problems, so she put aside her career to begin working as a secretary in the offices of the impresario Sol Hurok, where she "nurtured the careers of other young artists."
+In her early twenties, Sterne's family began experiencing financial difficulties, so she set aside her performance career to work as a secretary in the offices of the impresario Sol Hurok, where she "nurtured the careers of other young artists."
 Her first job in the recording industry was in the customer service department of Columbia Records (now known as Sony Classical) where she was secretary and general assistant to Seymour Solomon at Vanguard Records for seven years.
 In 1965, Sterne became director of Nonesuch Records, a label that had been created the previous year as part of Jac Holzman's pop- and folk-oriented Elektra Records.
 Sterne died in her Manhattan apartment after suffering from Lou Gehrig’s disease.